Our Purpose & Mission:

-In addition to operating maritime AIS hosting facilities, we support the following maritime safety and security programs;
+In addition to operating Maritime Threat Assessment Centers (MTACs), we support the following marine safety and security programs;

 .
 Maritime Drone Surveillance & Defence (UK/VA office)